Updates

 November 24, 1950

 The first show took place on September 23, 1950.
 Initially, WHB, one of Kansas City's oldest radio stations, was home to the Cowtown Jubilee.
 However, the show switched to KCMO in 1952.
-The Jubilee was sponsored by the Sunny Slope Chapter of American War Dads, a charity organisation. held Saturday nights at the Ivanhoe Temple, an auditorium in Kansas City that had a capacity of nearly 2,000 seats.
+The Jubilee was sponsored by the Sunny Slope Chapter of American War Dads, a charity organisation.
+The show was held on Saturday nights at the Ivanhoe Temple, an auditorium in Kansas City that had a capacity of nearly 2,000 seats.
 After the stage show portion had ended, a square dance took place at the auditorium.
 The Ivanhoe Temple had been previously home to the Brush Creek Follies for many years, which had moved to another venue by then, however.

 One might think that two shows of the same format would include the same musicians but that was not the case.
 Kansas City's pool of country musicians was big enough to furnish both shows with different entertainers.
-The Cowtown Jubilee offered the stage for a younger generation of singers, including Jimmy Dallas and Elmo Linn, Milt Dickey, Balin' Wire Bob Strack, the Sons of the Golden West, Peggy Clark, Cora Rice, Betty Riley, Neal Burris, Don Sullivan, and many more.
+The Cowtown Jubilee offered a stage for a younger generation of singers, including Jimmy Dallas and Elmo Linn, Milt Dickey, Balin' Wire Bob Strack, the Sons of the Golden West, Peggy Clark, Cora Rice, Betty Riley, Neal Burris, Don Sullivan, and many more.
 Hobie Shep was also a featured act on the show, he also led the house band, the Cowtown Wranglers, and helped out as an emcee.
 In the early years of the Jubilee, local comedian Frank "Whizzo" Wiziarde was the emcee but he was replaced with Dal Stallard (probably with the move from WHB to KCMO).

 When TV became the more popular medium, the Cowtown Jubilee ended its broadcast over KCMO, instead switching to television air time on WDAF-TV.
 It appears that the show was also carried by radio KCKN during this time.
 While the cast remained, the show was now hosted by Roch "Uncle Virgil" Ulmer, a local radio and TV personality.
 This incarnation of the Cowtown Jubilee remained on air until 1959, when the final episode was broadcast in October that year.